V4Fire/Client/src/base/b-router/README.md

 ## How the router do transitions?

 It uses the `core/router` module as a strategy.
 This module contains interfaces for the router engine, declaration of routes, route object, etc., and provides "strategies" or "engines" to do transitions.
 The engines are specified within the "engines" directory.
 By default, we have only one engine that based on the browser history API, but you can create your own engine.
 The active or default engine is exported from the `engines/index.ts` file.

 ## What exactly we can specify as route options?

 When we are declaring routes we can specify extra parameters to each route.
-Some parameters are tied with the way we manage the transitions, other parameters can provide some meta-information of a route.
+Some parameters are tied with the way we do the transitions, other parameters can provide some meta-information of a route.
 Also, we can add extra parameters to our needs.

 ### Specifying a path to a route